-After convincing Proximo to send him to Rome to fight in a Roman Colosseum (not the colosseum, which the Romans didn’t build until 70AD), Maximus becomes a real-life gladiator.
+After convincing Proximo to send him to Rome to fight in a Roman Colosseum, Maximus becomes a real-life gladiator.

-The Colosseum is made up of two Gladiator filming locations in Malta and a heck of a lot of CGI.
+Two Gladiator filming locations in Malta and a heck of a lot of CGI make up the Colosseum.
 Scott built a replica about one-third of the size of Rome’s colosseum in Malta and he also used Fort Ricasoli on the edge of Malta’s capital city Valletta as a location.

 Because of its history as a military base, Malta has forts to spare.
 Just so many forts!
 But Fort Ricasoli is the most cinematic and Game of Thrones also utilized this fort as a filming location.
 Scott shot the gladiator scenes over 19 weeks, and it is during this shoot where Oliver Reed tragically suffered a fatal heart attack.